Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 About The Residency Program

-Texas Children’s Hospital Pharmacy Informatics Residency is a 12-month program, currently in ASHP candidate status, focused on patient safety through implementation of technology in medication management.
+Texas Children’s Hospital Pharmacy Informatics Residency is an ASHP accredited 12-month program focused on patient safety through implementation of technology in medication management.

 The program is designed to meet the pre-defined program goals and objectives and is tailored based on the resident interests and past experience.
 The training allows residents to gain experience and be prepared to enter practice positions in a variety of environments.
 They are equipped to be the pharmacy department’s source of informatics knowledge, skills, and abilities needed to serve health system information technology, automation, and data management needs.
 Additionally, pharmacy informatics training enables graduates to participate in broader healthcare informatics initiatives or design innovative information technology and informatics solutions for healthcare.
 This program begins the first Monday in July.